BengtGustafsson/extract_fx/README.md

 std::format("Value: {}", std::sqrt(2.0))

-// x-literals are used when std::format is not the intended target. x-literals don't enclose the resulting parameter list
+// x-literals are used when std::format is not the intended target. x-literals don't enclose the
-// in any function call.
-std::print(xR"xy(The system works also with {"raw"} literals and "literals" in inserted expressions don't have to be escaped.)xy");
+// resulting parameter list in any function call. std::print(xR"xy(The system works also with {"raw"} literals with the R after the x or f.)xy");

 ->

-std::print(R"xy(The system works also with {} literals and "literals" in inserted expressions don't have to be escaped.)xy", "raw");
+std::print(R"xy(The system works also with {} literals with the R after the x or f.)xy", "raw");

 // Inserts can end with a : followed by a formatting argument.
+The formatting argument can contain
+// insert expressions.
-The formatting argument can contain insert expressions. f"Two decimals: {std::sqrt(2.0):.2}, N decimals: {std::sqrt(2.0):.{N}}"
+f"Two decimals: {std::sqrt(2.0):.2}, N decimals: {std::sqrt(2.0):.{N}}"

 ->